shihuang047/2bRAD-M/README.md

  * **Output formats**

    2bRAD-M offers a standard format of sample-wide results.
 You can find this standard profiling result of a single sample at `$outdir/quantitative/$sample_id.combine.xls`.
 Taking the `MSA1002` analysis as example, the output is located at `outdir/quantitative/MSA1002.combine.xls`.
 2bRAD-M standard sample report format is tab-delimited with one line per taxon.
 The fields of the output, from left-to-right, are as follows:
    1 to 7- The taxonomic ranks for a microbial taxon identified: 1 - "Kingdom"; 2 - "Phylum"; 3 - "Class"; 4 - "Order"; 5 - "Family"; 6 - "Genus"; 7 - "Species"
-   8- "Theoretical_Tag_Num": Average number of all 2bRAD marker tags of genomes under this taxon in theory 9 - "Sequenced_Tag_Num": Number of 2bRAD marker tags detected in the sequencing data under this taxon 10 -  "Percent": The percent of sequenced 2bRAD marker tags under this taxon 11 -  "Sequenced_Reads_Num": Total number of sequenced reads 12 - "Sequenced_Reads_Num/Theoretical_Tag_Num": The ratio of "Sequenced_Reads_Num" and "Theoretical_Tag_Num"， which further used for calculating "relative abundance" of this taxon within a sample via a normalization by the column-wise sum
+   8 - "Theoretical_Tag_Num": Average number of all 2bRAD marker tags of genomes under this taxon in theory
+   9 - "Sequenced_Tag_Num": Number of 2bRAD marker tags detected in the sequencing data under this taxon
+   10 -  "Percent": The percent of sequenced 2bRAD marker tags under this taxon
+   11 -  "Sequenced_Reads_Num": Total number of sequenced reads
+   12 - "Sequenced_Reads_Num/Theoretical_Tag_Num": The ratio of "Sequenced_Reads_Num" and "Theoretical_Tag_Num"， which further used for calculating "relative abundance" of this taxon within a sample via a normalization by the column-wise sum
    13 - "Sequenced_Reads_Num/Sequenced_Tag_Num": The ratio of "Sequenced_Reads_Num" and "Sequenced_Tag_Num"
-   14 - "Sequenced_Tag_Num(depth>1)": Number of sequenced tags that have >1 sequencing coverage.
+   14 - "Sequenced_Tag_Num(depth>1)": Number of sequenced tags that have >1 sequencing coverage
    15 - "G_Score": the geometric mean of "Sequenced_Reads_Num" and "Sequenced_Tag_Num", which is use for controlling false positive discovery

    2bRAD-M also offer a standard format of the study-wise result.
 This pipeline automatically merged the abundance profiling results from multiple samples, which is located at `$outdir/quantitative/Abundance_Stat.all.xls`.
 If you setup the negative-control samples for filtering potential contaminations in biological samples, you can find the filtered abundance profiles in the `$outdir/quantitative/Abundance_Stat.filtered.xls`.
 Otherwise, these two files should be identical.
 The standard study report format is also tab-delimited with one line per taxon.
 The fields of the output, from left-to-right, are as follows:
    1 to 7 - The taxonomic ranks for a microbial taxon identified: 1 - "Kingdom"; 2 - "Phylum"; 3 - "Class"; 4 - "Order"; 5 - "Family"; 6 - "Genus"; 7 - "Species"
    8 to N - The column name indicates a sample ID in this study, where you can find the relative abundances of taxa within this sample. `N = (the number of samples) - 7`

 ## 2bRAD-M scripts for customized analyses